ggmichael/craterstats/README.md

-# Craterstats
+# CraterstatsIII

-This is a reimplementation in Python 3.8 of the CraterstatsII software, a tool to analyse and plot crater count data for planetary surface dating.
+This is a Python reimplementation and extension of the CraterstatsII software, a tool to analyse and plot crater count data for planetary surface dating.

 # Installation